Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 .. tip::
    **Visit** `EBRAINS <https://ebrains.eu/service/quint/>`_ **for more information about QUINT.**

 The QUINT workflow comprises a flexible suite of software designed to support atlas-based quantification of labelled features in series of histological images from mouse or rat brain.
 All the software are GUI-based, with no coding ability required.
-It generates counts and % coverage per atlas-region, in addition to point clouds for visualising the features in 3D.
+It generates counts and percentage coverage per atlas-region, in addition to point clouds for visualising the features in 3D.

 QUINT involves several defined steps: